gkaguirrelab/gkaModelEye/README.md

 To install and configure the repository, first install [toolboxToolbox (tBtB)](https://github.com/ToolboxHub/ToolboxToolbox), which provides for declarative dependency management for Matlab.
 Once tBtB is installed, the code (and all its dependencies) will be installed and readied for use with the command `tbUse('gkaModelEye');`.
 If you do not wish to use tBtB, add the [quadfit toolbox](https://www.mathworks.com/matlabcentral/fileexchange/45356-fitting-quadratic-curves-and-surfaces) to your path.

 A good place to start is to render the model eye for different poses and examine the parameters of the pupil ellipse.
-This example renders an emmetropic right eye, observed in the near infra-red range, that is rotated to -30 degrees azimuth, -5 degrees elevation, and has a pupil aperture 2 mm in radius.
+This example renders an emmetropic right eye, observed in the near infra-red range, that is rotated to -30 degrees azimuth, -5 degrees elevation, and has a stop aperture 2 mm in radius.
 ```
     sceneGeometry=createSceneGeometry();
     eyePose = [-30 -5 0 2];